hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ## Fabric Touchpoints

-- TODO with FPC light no Fabric Touchpoints anymore; however, this only works for the chaincode-as-a-service model;
+- TODO with FPC lite no Fabric Touchpoints anymore; however, this only works for the chaincode-as-a-service model;

 - explain that we can also support FPC using externalBuilder but this requires FPC peer image aware of SGX;